oguzziya/high-order-fv/README.md

 winter semester 2020.

 Code contains a solver for 1D advection equation and Burger's equation (not fully implemented yet) with Godunov's method.
 Various flux limiters are available to test out their effects.
-For the more information on the theoretical background, refer to the report.
+For more information on the theoretical background, refer to the report.